 This was a process that took years & lots of experimentation for me to get confident with.
 To help you save all that time & and the frustration, I have created a guide to creating policies that makes your life easier AND create win-win solutions for your whole studio!

-“Policies That Work For Your Studio” is an 18-page guide that walks you through, step-by-step, how to create the best policies for YOU.
+“Policies That Work For Your Studio” is the course I wish I had those early years.
+This course walks you through, step-by-step, how to create the best policies for YOU.

 I am a firm believer that no policy works for every studio, so I will not tell you specific policies you must have in your studio.
 I will give you:

 - The questions that get you honed in on each section

 - Ideas to think about as you make your policies

 - Pro tips to avoid costly mistakes (both time & money)

 - 2-page appendix of wording you can use or modify for your policies

 (I am not a lawyer so you will need to ensure that the wording of your policies meets all laws & regulations in your specific region, provincial/state & federal jurisdictions.
 However, it can be handy to have sample wording while meeting those requirements.)

 Click on the image below to enrol now!